isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-gnats-live/index.md

 ###  Can cold temperatures kill gnats?

-A cold environment wont [kill gnats](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- gnats/)but will stop them from breeding.
+A cold environment wont [kill gnats](https://pestpolicy.com/how-to-get-rid-of-gnats/)but will stop them from breeding.
 Below 60 degrees F, these flies experience a sharp decline in lifespan.
-Generally, the ideal temperature for a healthy life cycle is 65
+Generally, the ideal temperature for a healthy life cycle is 65-75 degrees Fahrenheit.
-- 75 degrees Fahrenheit.

 ##  Ways to get rid of gnats from your home

 Before you take any remedial measures, you should identify the gnats.
 These are tiny flies with long legs and thin wings.
-The eggs are hardly visible while the larvae are legless and about
+The eggs are hardly visible while the larvae are legless and about -inch long.
-- inch long.
 Here are the best methods to get rid of gnats.

 ###  1. Kill the larvae and adults

 Dispose of infested fruits/vegetables and hang sticky fly traps.
 Alternatively, you can use apple cider vinegar as a homemade remedy.
 Just put undiluted ACV in a jar and wait for the gnats to come in.

-When they crawl into the jar, close it and dump after 2
+When they crawl into the jar, close it and dump after 2-3 days.
-- 3 days.
 Repeat the process until you cannot see any more gnats.

 ###  2. Eliminate the potential breeding ground